Close Encounters of the Third Kind: Plot

 Lacombe, Laughlin, and a group of United Nations experts continue to investigate increasing UFO activity and strange, related occurrences.
 Witnesses in Dharamsala, Northern India report that the UFOs make distinctive sounds: a five-tone musical phrase.
 Scientists broadcast the phrase to outer space, but receive only a seemingly meaningless repeating series of numbers in response.
 Laughlin eventually recognizes it as a set of geographical coordinates, which point to Devils Tower near Moorcroft, Wyoming.

 The US Army evacuates the area around Devils Tower, planting false reports in the media that a train wreck has spilled a toxic nerve gas, while actually preparing a secret landing site for the UFOs.
 Seeing the mountain on the news, Roy and Jillian recognize it as the one they have been visualizing.
 Despite the evacuation order, they, along with others who have been experiencing the visions, set out for Devils Tower, but are intercepted by the Army.
 Lacombe interviews Roy, who is unable to explain his compulsion to reach the mountain beyond seeking answers.
 While the others are escorted away, Roy and Jillian escape and eventually reach the mountain site just as UFOs appear in the night sky.

 The specialists there begin to communicate with the UFOs—which gradually appear by the dozens—by using light and sound on a large electrical billboard.
-An enormous mothership eventually arrives and seemingly conveys to the researchers a tonal means of communication before landing.
-A hatch opens, from which various humans and animals are released, having not aged since they were taken, including World War II pilots, Cotopaxi sailors, and Barry, who reunites with Jillian.
+An enormous mothership eventually lands and seemingly conveys to the researchers a tonal means of communication.
+A hatch opens, from which the mothership releases Flight 19 pilots, Cotopaxi sailors, and Barry, who reunites with Jillian, along with various other humans and some animals, all having not aged since they were taken.
 Seeing Roy, Lacombe suggests preparing him for inclusion in the government's select group of potential visitors to the mothership.

 The extraterrestrials finally emerge from the mothership and select Roy to join their travels.
-As Roy enters the mothership, one of the extraterrestrials pauses for a few moments with the humans.
+After Roy enters the mothership, one of the extraterrestrials pauses for a few moments with the humans.
 Lacombe uses Curwen hand signs that correspond to the five-note tonal phrase.
 The extraterrestrial responds in kind, smiles, and returns to its ship, which takes to the sky.